 The average call center representative makes about $16.25 an hour.
 The pay can be higher if the company pays bonuses for meeting sales goals.

 A high school education or equivalent is usually required.
 Most training is on-the-job.

 Career paths for call center representatives

-After becoming an expert in customer service or sales, you can move up to a better-paying position with more desirable hours.
-After that, most call center representatives become managers or move on to corporate positions in the company, although you may have to get a degree in order to be qualified for those positions.
+Once you become an expert in customer service or sales, you can move up to a position with better pay and hours.
+After that, most call center representatives become managers or move on to corporate positions in the company.
+But you might have to have a degree to qualify for those positions.

 According to the Bureau of Labor Statistics (BLS), overall job opportunities for call center reps and other customer service representatives are predicted to rise 36% from 2016-26.
 Candidates with good customer service skills and those who have a lot of experience using computer software should have the best job prospects.